junxit/us-congress-bills-114/metadata.md

 - 2016-06-08 — Mr. Denham moved to suspend the rules and pass the bill, as amended.
 - 2016-06-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3538-3544)
 - 2016-06-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3538-3544)
+- 2016-06-09 — Message on House action received in Senate and at desk: House amendment to Senate bill.
+- 2016-06-13 — Measure laid before Senate by unanimous consent. (consideration: CR S3830-3031)
+- 2016-06-13 — Resolving differences -- Senate actions: Senate agreed to the House amendment to the Senate bill by Unanimous Consent.(consideration: CR S3831)
+- 2016-06-13 — Senate agreed to the House amendment to the Senate bill by Unanimous Consent. (consideration: CR S3831)
+- 2016-06-14 — Message on Senate action sent to the House.
+- 2016-06-16 — Presented to President.
+- 2016-06-16 — Presented to President.
+- 2016-06-22 — Became Public Law No: 114-183.
+- 2016-06-22 — Became Public Law No: 114-183.
+- 2016-06-22 — Signed by President.
+- 2016-06-22 — Signed by President.